Neukölln (locality): Demographics and social statistics

 As of 2025, Neukölln with its 162,548 inhabitants has the second-highest population of Berlin's quarters after Prenzlauer Berg.
 The borough's current budget deficit stands at €10.2 million ($11,39 million), and in 2024 Neukölln's district office declared the third spending freeze in a year.
 In 2023, the unemployment rate in Neukölln was at 14.1%.
 The poverty rate was at 29%, more than a third of Neukölln's children and adolescents were poor or at risk of poverty, and the borough is currently the only German district with its own poverty commissioner.

+As of 2025, 58.3% of residents in the quarter Neukölln are German or foreign first or later-generation immigrants, up from 46% in 2019 and 48% in 2021, with roots in more than 155 countries.
+The overall share of foreigners in the quarter currently stands at 36%, and has continued to rise in the past years due to western immigration and the ongoing European migrant crisis, while the number of Ukrainians in the borough Neukölln increased by 11.9% in 2023 after the Russian invasion of Ukraine.
+Due to the quarter's dense urban character, only far less than five percent of Berlin's refugees can be accommodated in Neukölln.
+As of 2025, the percentage of foreigners without German citizenship is 21.6% on the low end in Bouchéstraße (LOR 100313), and as high as 42.9% in Treptower Straße Nord (LOR 100419), while the highest share in the quarter's historical center stands at 40.3% in the Donaustraße neighborhood (LOR 100314).
+The bulk of the most recent migration originated in Vietnam and Moldova.